 How do I obtain the BeGambleAware artwork?

+Logos in a range of formats are available for our donors and non-profit organisations to download under licence.
 You can download the artwork in most popularly required formats here.

 Do I require a licence to use the logo?

 Use of the logo is subject to the terms of our standard licence.
 We will generally only pursue infringement cases where the logo is used inappropriately - for example, to legitimise a fraudulent or misleading website or commercial operation.

 The text “BeGambleAware.org” and the associated logos are registered trademarks.